micahyoung/bosh-vmrun-cpi-release/README.md

          * [x] Use local DHCP service to distribute IP addresses to VMs
          * [x] Connect a host virtual adapter ([your vm network name]) to this network
          * Choose a specific subnet range (ex: 10.0.0.0/255.255.255.0)
-* Find the paths for these binaries: `vmrun`, `ovftool`, and `vmware-vdiskmanager`
-  * Workstation typically has them on the `PATH` already
-  * Fusion includes all under:
-    * `/Applications/VMware Fusion.app/Contents/Library/`
-    * `/Applications/VMware Fusion.app/Contents/Library/VMware OVF Tool/`

 ### Example deployment